ExaESM-WP4/Containers-for-Scientific-Computing/02_technology.md

 $ docker run -it --rm ubuntu:21.04 bash
 ```

-and familiarize yourself with the available software environment,
+and familiarize yourself with the visible software environment,

 ```
 root@131fa759eb1b:/# ls -l /